-During the year 2005, work will be initiated on a three-year planning program to develop a regional water supply plan.
-The planning program will be carried out as described in the Regional Water Supply Planning Program Prospectus, dated September 2002.
+During the year 2006, work will be continued on the three-year planning program to develop a regional water supply plan.
 The work effort will result in a comprehensive regional water supply plan which will be designed to help manage the Region's water supply sources in an efficient, technically sound, cost-effective, and environmentally sound manner.
 The plan will serve as an important component of the regional and county comprehensive plans.
+During 2006, the state of the art report and a report on the legal aspects of water supply will be completed; and the alternative water supply plans will be developed and evaluated.